bbilly1/media_organizer/README.md

 #### ydl_opts *Trailer download:*
 *optional:* remove the 'ydl_opts' key from config.json to disable the trailer download functionality.
-Arguments under the [ydl_opts] section will get passed in to youtube-dl for *trailers*.
+Arguments under the [ydl_opts] section will get passed in to yt-dlp for *trailers*.
 Check out the documentation for details.

 ## Known limitations:
 Most likely *media_organizer* will fail if there are any files like Outtakes, Extras, Feauturettes, etc in the folder.
 For these cases, moove/delete them first before running *media_organizer*.